niksudan/wp-post-distance-filter/README.md

 [Download for Wordpress here!](https://wordpress.org/plugins/wp-post-distance-filter/)

+This plugin implements simplistic functionality to WordPress posts by enabling archives to be sorted via distances from a specified location when certain URL parameters are detected.
+You are able to show how far the post's distance is, and restrict results by a certain radius.

 ## Setting Up

 Activate the plugin in the Plugins menu.
 An options menu should become available beneath Settings.